axelbojrup/machine-learning-case-study/how-to-query-the-model.md

 # How to query the model

 The following credentials and commands will give you access to a git repository hosted on aws codecommit.
-Start by executing:

-`aws configure`

-Provide the following as prompted.

-`AWS Access Key ID: AKIAZRKHU2TKXW4DQ7WL`

-`AWS Secret Key ID: 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`

-`Default region name: eu-west-1`
+`username: ml-case-study-reader-at-655669646549`

+`password: ca9z3VTq0Em0xVBiD/TQmTI2GV26NSeUlqWqjMuLKLs=`

 Now you should be able to clone the repository: